Anti-Rent War

-The Anti-Rent War (also known as the Helderberg War) was a tenants' revolt in upstate New York in the period 1839–1845.
+The Anti-Rent War (also known as the Helderberg War) was a tenants' revolt in upstate New York between 1839 and 1845.
 The Anti-Renters declared their independence from the manor system run by patroons, resisting tax collectors and successfully demanding land reform.
+The conflict resulted in the passage of laws that made feudal tenures illegal and outlawed leases greater than 12 years.